 Links to essays I recommend:

 Karen Craigo’s brilliant and necessary essay, “May I Have Several Hours of Your Time?”
 (Thank you, Karen, for writing this.
 Everyone—at least every woman and every writer and every woman writer—should read this.
 Let me know what you think.
-Or better yet, let me know and let her know.
+Or better yet, let her know.)

 On a similar note, thank God for Melissa Febos’ essay in Catapult: “Do You Want to Be Known for Your Writing Or For Your Swift Email Responses” (relevant especially to women—or maybe relevant especially to me).